Guide to US Expat Taxes For Americans Living in Germany

 The Foreign Housing Exclusion:

-When we’re talking about housing options for expats abroad, we can’t forget to share another way to reduce your US tax bill.
+When discussing housing options for expats abroad, we must share another way to reduce your US tax bill.
 Use the Foreign Housing Exclusion to account for expenses associated with your foreign housing, such as:

 - Rent